dreamcatcher-tech/network/Inbox/2024-03-01 1032 loopback requests.md

 We could track the outstanding requests in the reply to the function being executed.

 IO cannot be blanked of poolrequests until the originating action has completed.

+A collection of requests should all be stored in the kv as a single array, as no need to do one write for each.